sumukshashidhar/yourbench/prompts/question_generation/single_shot/analytical.md

         "environmental cues"
     ],
     "potential_question_directions": [
-        "How do monarchs use environmental cues for navigation?", "What role does generational memory play in migration?", "Why do specific seasonal changes trigger migration?", "How do different generations coordinate their movement patterns?"
+        "Why do monarchs rely on multiple navigation systems?", "What role does generational memory play in migration?", "Why do specific seasonal changes trigger migration?", "Why is coordination across generations essential?"
     ],
-    "best_direction": "How do environmental cues and generational memory interact in monarch migration?", "comprehension_type": "pattern_recognition",
+    "best_direction": "Why is the combination of environmental cues and generational memory critical for monarch migration?", "comprehension_type": "pattern_recognition",
     "quality_metrics": {
         "clear_language": true,
         "text_based": true,
         "no_tricks": true
     },
-    "question": "What combination of factors enables monarch butterflies to maintain their migration patterns across generations?", "answer": "Monarchs use a combination of environmental cues (sunlight position, magnetic fields) and inherited genetic programming to maintain consistent migration routes", "reasoning": "The text shows how multiple factors work together - environmental sensing, genetic programming, and timing mechanisms all contribute to successful migration patterns across generations", "difficulty": 2,
+    "question": "Why do monarch butterflies require both environmental cues and genetic programming to maintain their migration patterns?", "answer": "Monarchs use a combination of environmental cues (sunlight position, magnetic fields) and inherited genetic programming to maintain consistent migration routes", "reasoning": "The text shows how multiple factors work together - environmental sensing, genetic programming, and timing mechanisms all contribute to successful migration patterns across generations", "difficulty": 2,